 - Small tar colored “flakes”

 Many people have asked how to tell the difference between dirt from fleas and just normal dirt that may be picked up from the garden or surrounding areas.
 If you have wondered this before, it’s actually a very good question as incorrect diagnosis can potentially cost you money unnecessarily.
-Also, if you find this dirt, you may also want to invest in a monthly treatment product to keep your pets flea free but please don’t use a flea collar as these can be very dangerous.
+Also, if you find this dirt, you may also want to invest in a monthly treatment product to keep your pets flea free but please do not use a flea collar for dogs or cats as these can be very dangerous.
 Products such as Frontline and Advantage are very good and are worth their price tag.
 Here are a few ways to check if the “dirt” that you see is actually flea excrement:

 - Take a paper towel (toilet paper or cotton balls should be fine as well) and put a very small about of water on it.
 Gently rub your pets fur where you think there may be flea poo and if it appears a reddish brown color (on the paper), its highly likely that its flea poo.